Pontifical universities in Rome: Academic degrees

 Pontifical universities divide studies into 3 cycles: the first cycle of varying duration, after which is obtained a Bachelor (Baccalaureato), the second cycle, which leads to the conferment of a License degree (Licenza), and finally the third cycle, which grant a Graduate degree (Dottorato).
 The duration of courses varies from university to university.

 In Italy "degrees in Sacred Theology and other specific ecclesiastical disciplines (Sacred Scriptures, Canon Law, Spirituality, Sacred Liturgy, Missiology, and Religious Sciences), conferred by a Faculty approved by the Holy See are recognized by the State" pursuant to art.
 10/II of the 25 March 1985 n.21 Law (OJ No 28, April 10, 1985).
-However, no measures were taken designed to establish a priori the equivalence with the titles conferred by Italian universities.
+However, no measures were taken to establish a priori the equivalence with the titles conferred by Italian universities.
 It is therefore not possible to predetermine a mandatory equivalence for qualifications issued by pontifical universities with those issued by state universities.
 Indeed, in Italy, constant changes make it very complex to unify a university curriculum with the problem of equality that must be resolved, at their request, from time to time by the relevant Ministry of Education, University and Research.